github/docs/content/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/configuring-code-scanning.md

 ```
 {% endraw %}

-If you don't specify a `category` parameter in your workflow, {% data variables.product.prodname_dotcom %} will generate a category name for you, based on the name of the workflow file triggering the action, the action name, and any matrix variables.
+If you don't specify a `category` parameter in your workflow, {% data variables.product.product_name %} will generate a category name for you, based on the name of the workflow file triggering the action, the action name, and any matrix variables.
 For example:
 - The `.github/workflows/codeql-analysis.yml` workflow and the `analyze` action will produce the category `.github/workflows/codeql.yml:analyze`.
 - The `.github/workflows/codeql-analysis.yml` workflow, the `analyze` action, and the `{language: javascript, os: linux}` matrix variables will produce the category `.github/workflows/codeql-analysis.yml:analyze/language:javascript/os:linux`.